tsgates/arch-wiki-markdown/wiki/Qt.md

 Qt
 ==

-> Summary

-Qt is a cross-platform application and UI framework for developers using C++ or QML, a CSS & JavaScript like language.
-This article covers the installation and developement with Qt and the tools used to configure themes, fonts and other options.

-> Related
+Related articles

-KDE
+-   KDE

-Uniform Look for Qt and GTK Applications
+-   Uniform Look for Qt and GTK Applications

-GTK+
+-   GTK+

 Qt is a cross-platform application and widget toolkit that uses standard C++ but makes extensive use of a special code generator (called the Meta